-The Riverside area of Fort Worth has been a consummate and often defining feature of Fort Worth.
+The Riverside area of Fort Worth has been a quintessential and often defining feature of Fort Worth.
 River East, a bustling new destination within the neighborhood, attracts folks who want to take in live music, some of the best chef-driven culinary experiences in Fort Worth, and other cultural and entertainment offerings.

 Live music is one of the many lures of River East, and that entertainment experience is powered by a one-of-a-kind music venue, The Post at River East.
 Beyond hosting nearly nightly performances by local music scene stalwarts and touring acts, the open-air music venue, with four towering walls and an open roof, offers a pristine listening environment.
 Throw in a large menu with soups, salads, sandwiches and shareables, plus a cocktail bar that offers top-shelf service and spirits, and you’ll see why The Post is the perfect place to launch your evening outing.